 Earlier known as U.S. "diplomatic history," the history of U.S. foreign relations has been revitalized in recent decades as more scholars have conducted research in foreign archives and many have turned attention to the influence of culture, religion, gender, and other previously neglected topics.

-Students interested in the foreign relations of the United States have opportunities to work with David Foglesong (New Brunswick) and with Susan Carruthers (Newark).
+Students interested in the foreign relations of the United States have opportunities to work with David Foglesong (New Brunswick) and Jennifer Mittelstadt.
 Foglesong's research has focused on American-Russian relations, propaganda, missionaries, and U.S. military occupations of foreign countries.
-Carruthers specializes in international/cultural history, with particular interests in representations of war and imperialism.
+Mittelstadt has specialized in histories of gender, race and the state and is now working on a project about grassroots involvement in US foreign relations.

 Graduate students who concentrate on U.S. foreign relations also may consult with many other professors with relevant interests, including: David Greenberg, Jochen Hellbeck, Toby Jones, and Suzy Kim.